Transmission Oil Sampling Procedure

-If you’re taking your sample while changing the oil, let some oil drain before you fill up the bottle.
+- If you’re changing the oil, let some oil drain before filling the bottle.
 Try not to get either the first or the last oil out of the transmission.

-- If you can’t access the pan and need to use a pump, thread the pump tubing down the dipstick tube and pump a sample up into the sampling bottle.
-The length of the pump tubing you feed down the dipstick tube should be equivalent to the length of the dipstick.
+- If you’re using a pump, thread the pump tubing down the dipstick and pull a sample into the bottle.
+The length of the pump tubing should equal the length of the dipstick.
+The tubing can be cleaned with kerosene.

 - We need 3 oz to complete all our tests.
-But even if you only have 1 oz, we can still do at least three of our four tests.
-If you have questions about whether we’ll be able to work with your sample, call us at 260/744-2380.
+But even if you only have 1 oz, we can still do most of our four tests.
+If you have questions, call us at 260/744-2380.

 - Complete the oil sample information slip.

-- For the Unit ID field, please identify what you’d like to call this transmission (F150 transmission, etc.).
+- The Unit ID is what you’ll call this transmission (F150 transmission, etc.).

 - Most people do not add make-up oil to their transmission in between oil changes.
 You can probably leave this field blank.
 If your transmission leaks oil, please note that on the information slip.

 - Wrap the gray material around the oil sample and put both in the plastic bag.
-Roll together the sample, information slip, and a check or credit card number.
-Put it all in the black mailer tube and send it to us.
+Put that in the black mailer.
+Put that and the form into the white envelope and drop it into a mailbox.

 Some post offices mistake oil samples for hazardous material.
 Oil is not hazardous.
 Blackstone Laboratories’ oil sample kit meets all postal requirements.
 To see a letter you can give the post office to help reassure them that it’s okay to send, please click here.